Hagerstown, Maryland: Mayor

-City Council
+City council

-The nonpartisan representative body of Hagerstown is known as the City Council.
+The nonpartisan representative body of Hagerstown is known as the city council.
 Its current members are Kristin Aleshire, Caroline Anderson, Erika Bell, Tiara Burnett, and Sean Flaherty.

 Florence Murdock served as the city's first female councilperson after being appointed in 1985.
-There have been two times since then where a majority of the council's five seats have been held by women; when there were three councilwomen during a period from 2005 to 2009, and from 2020 to 2023, where three councilwomen were inaugurated in November 2020.
+There have been two times since then where a majority of the council's five seats have been held by women: when there were three councilwomen during a period from 2005 to 2009, and from 2020 to 2023, where three councilwomen were inaugurated in November 2020.
 The council became three men and two women in March 2023 when Matthew Schindler was selected to fill the vacant council seat after Tekesha Martinez was selected to become mayor to fill the seat left by Emily Keller.

-In 2005, Alesia Parson was elected as the first person of color to serve on city council.
-Since then, Tiara Burnett and Tekesha Martinez have been elected in 2020 as the second and third black city councilmembers.
+In 2005, Alesia Parson was elected as the first person of color to serve on the city council.
+Tiara Burnett and Tekesha Martinez were elected in 2020 as the second and third black city councilmembers.
 Councilwomen Burnett and Martinez were the first black councilmembers to serve concurrently.
 In February 2023, Martinez became the city's first black mayor after being unanimously selected by the city council to become mayor after Emily Keller resigned to take a position in Governor Wes Moore's cabinet.